NXTS-Developers/PROJECT-HUSTAL/README.md

 ## Project Hustal
 Project Hustal is a free of cost MOFH clientarea for account management and support services.
-It have easy to use interface and a much like infinityfree free like light interface.
+It have easy to use features and a much like infinityfree.net interface.

 ![AppVeyor](https://img.shields.io/badge/Licence-MIT-lightgrey)
 ![AppVeyor](https://img.shields.io/badge/Version-v1.0.0-lightgrey)